EN

 • Contract analysis with counterparties (supply, lease, construction, labor relations);

-• Compliance with corporate procedures (changes, meetings of participants);
+• Compliance with corporate governance procedures (corporate changes, meetings of shareholders or participants);

 • Consulting on currency regulation and cross-border transactions;

-Support during inspections and interaction with state authorities;
+• Support during regulatory inspections and interaction with state authorities;

 • Representation in courts and arbitration.